The War in 2020

 The War in 2020 is a 1991 war-adventure novel written by Ralph Peters.
 Taking place in a future dystopia, the novel's plot is spread over 15 years and mostly features the United States' efforts to defend the Soviet Union against an alliance of Japan, South Africa, and the Arab Islamic Union, a confederation of militant Islamic states.
 The novel follows the career of U.S. Army air cavalry officer George Taylor as he leads his troopers in wars abroad and civil conflict at home.

 Background

-During the 1990s, intense trade competition gradually makes Japan a major trading power against the United States and the European Union, which gradually worked for the dissolution of NATO.
-The Japanese also use their position to expand the mandate of the Self-Defense Forces and even export its military technology.
+During the 1990s, intense trade competition gradually makes Japan a major trading power against the United States and the European Union.
+The Japanese also use their position to strengthen their military technology and influence around the world.

-The U.S. military draws down its forces for most of the 1990s, starting with deployments during Operation Desert Shield and Latin American interventions, while disarming most of its nuclear arsenal, in parallel with the (fictionally perennial) Soviet Union; in addition, the drawdowns affect the military intelligence community due to what was proving to be over-dependence on automated means of intelligence gathering.
-The situation comes to a head in 2005 when instability in Zaire's Shaba province prompts the South African Defence Force (equipped and trained by Japan) to seize mineral-rich sections of the area.
+The U.S. military draws down its forces for most of the 1990s, after Operation Desert Shield and a series of intervention against drug cartels in Latin America.
+Its military intelligence community moves to automate intelligence-gathering.

+The situation comes to a head in 2005 when South Africa, armed and supported by Japan, invades and occupies Zaire's mineral-rich Shaba.
 The United States sends the XVIII Airborne Corps along with associated air and naval assets to repel the aggression.